Hire in Vietnam

 Vietnamese are warm and friendly people who easily accept foreigners into their circle of friends.

 Vietnamese is the first language in Vietnam and compulsory for all documents submitted to the Vietnam Government.
 English, which is widely spoken and mostly used in international companies, is an active second language.

-Vietnam HR at a Glance
+Vietnamese Human Resources at a Glance

 From January 1, 2021, the main law regulating employment relationships in Vietnam is the new 2019 Labor Code, Decree 45/2019/QH14 (“New Labor Code”).
 For foreign nationals, there are also two sets of implementing regulations, including Decree 11/2016/ND-CP, which mainly provides guidance on matters related to work permits for foreign workers in Vietnam and Decree 143/2018/ND-CP regarding the mandatory social insurance payments and payroll for foreign workers employed in Vietnam.

 An employment contract must be concluded in a written document and made in two copies, of which the employee keeps one copy and the employer keeps one copy.
 However, for a contract of less than one month, the two parties can conclude a verbal employment contract.
 For foreign employees, employment contracts must be written in both Vietnamese and a second language (usually English) that the employer and employee both agree with (in the case of an expat position).